camunda-community-hub/zeeqs/README.md

   </p>
 </details>

-Get all jobs that are activate (i.e. not completed or canceled) and have one of the given job types:
+Get jobs that are activate (i.e. not completed or canceled) and have one of the given job types:

 ```graphql
 {